Jul 22, 2025

 Why Your Business Misses Calls and Loses Money (Simple Fix)

-By the time you get to it, the caller is gone.
-Maybe they left a message.
-Maybe they didn't.
-But one thing is certain – they might have been your next big customer.
+By the time you answer, the caller is gone.
+They may or may not have left a message, but they could have been your next important client.

-Here's a fact that might surprise you: Most small businesses miss 6 out of every 10 calls they receive.
+Most small businesses miss six out of every ten calls they receive.

 Let's say your average sale is $400.
 And let's say you normally turn 3 out of 10 callers into customers.